maro7tigre/PySignalDecipher/development_guides/project_planning.md

 - Create and save custom themes
 - Export themes for sharing and import themes from files

+### 2.2 Tab-Based Workspace System (IMPLEMENTED)

+The application implements a tab-based workspace system that organizes different functional areas into separate workspaces.

+#### 2.2.1 Workspace Structure

+- **Left-Side Tabs**: Workspace tabs are positioned on the left side of the application for improved usability and space efficiency on widescreen monitors
+- **Themed Tab Widget**: Custom `ThemedTab` component extending QTabWidget with theme-awareness and enhanced functionality
+- **Workspace Inheritance**: All workspace tabs inherit from a common `BaseWorkspace` class

+#### 2.2.2 Workspace Types

+The application provides several specialized workspaces:

+1. **Basic Signal Analysis**: For fundamental signal visualization and analysis
+2. **Protocol Decoder**: For identifying and decoding communication protocols
+3. **Pattern Recognition**: For detecting and analyzing signal patterns
+4. **Signal Separation**: For separating mixed signals into components
+5. **Signal Origin**: For analyzing signal source and direction
+6. **Advanced Analysis**: For complex transforms and in-depth analysis

+#### 2.2.3 Workspace Features

+- **State Persistence**: Workspace layouts and settings are saved between sessions
+- **Theme Integration**: All workspace components automatically update when theme changes
+- **Menu Integration**: Workspaces can be switched via the Workspace menu or keyboard shortcuts
+- **Extensibility**: New workspaces can be added through the plugin system

+#### 2.2.4 Workspace Architecture

+- **BaseWorkspace Class**: Provides common functionality and theme integration
+- **Workspace-Specific Classes**: Extend BaseWorkspace for specialized functionality
+- **Workspace Registry**: Tracks available workspaces and their capabilities
+- **State Management**: Uses PreferencesManager for persistent storage of workspace state

-### 2.2 Window Management System (PLANNED)
+### 2.3 Window Management System (PLANNED)

-The application will use a flexible docking system that allows users to arrange tools according to their workflow needs.
+The application will use a flexible docking system within each workspace that allows users to arrange tools according to their workflow needs.

-#### 2.2.1 Docking Architecture
+#### 2.3.1 Docking Architecture

 - Based on Qt's QDockWidget system with enhanced functionality
 - Windows can be: